katieloesch/hunting-buddy/README.md

 - The backend server will be running at `http://localhost:5100/` by default, or at the port you specified in the .env file.
 - The frontend server will be available at `http://localhost:5173/`.
-  - If your default web browser doesn't automatically open and navigate to the frontend server, you can manually access the application by visiting `http://localhost:5173/` in any web browser.
+  - If the browser doesn't open automatically, navigate manually to http://localhost:5173/

 ## <a name="technologies"></a> 4.
 Technologies Used